-Where to find: In Idaho, raspberries are produced primarily by small farmers and sold at the farm, at a local farmers market or at one of several U-Pick locations.
+Where to find: In Idaho, berries are produced primarily by small farmers and sold at the farm, at a local farmers market or at one of several U-Pick locations.

-How to pick: Once raspberries are picked they will not ripen any further which makes it important to pick ripe, local raspberries.
+What to Look For: Once raspberries are picked they will not ripen any further which makes it important to pick ripe, local raspberries.
 Be sure to buy berries that are rosy red and do not come tightly packed into a container, as this can damage the fruit.

 Tasty Tip: To enjoy raspberries year around, freeze them or turn them into delicious jams and jellies.

 Strawberries: The first berries to become available in late May or early June, depending on the weather.
 Idaho strawberries are best recognized by their rich red color, small fruit and sweetest flavor.
 Locally grown berries taste better than strawberries grown and imported from out of state which are harvested while still green to allow time for transportation.
 Local strawberries are picked only when fully ripened to allow for the sweetest fruit available.